bitjson/typescript-starter/README.md

 Since only changed files are rebuilt and retested, this workflow remains fast even for large projects.

-## Enable stronger typechecking (Recommended)
+## Enable stronger type checking (Recommended)

 To make getting started easier, the default `tsconfig.json` is using the `config/tsconfig.flexible` configuration.
 This will allow you to get started without many warning from Typescript.

-To enable additional Typescript typechecking features (a good idea for mission-critical or large projects), change the `extends` value in `tsconfig.json` to `./config/tsconfig.strict`.
+To enable additional Typescript type checking features (a good idea for mission-critical or large projects), change the `extends` value in `tsconfig.json` to `./config/tsconfig.strict`.

 ## View test coverage